 To solve this problem, saxophonists should gradually increase their practice time allowing the lower lip time to adjust to longer contact to the vibrating reed.
 If the lip becomes sore or begins to bleed, practice should be halted allowing the lip time to heal.

 The type of reed used may also be a factor in soreness of the outer lower lip.
 Reeds made entirely of synthetic materials or cane reeds that are plastic-coated for longer life may cause the lower lip to become sore more quickly than regular cane reeds.
-Also reeds that have coarse cane fibers on the vamp may irritate the lower lip more than a reed that has a smoother finish.
+Also, reeds that have coarse cane fibers on the vamp may irritate the lower lip more than a reed that has a smoother finish.
 However, this coarseness can be easily corrected by lightly sanding the rough area using fine grade sandpaper until it is smooth.

 In addition, the lower lip may become sore by practicing on a narrow metal mouthpiece, in which the reed is slightly wider that the mouthpiece rails.
 Since the reed is wider than the mouthpiece, the reed sides may cut into the lower lip causing bleeding and soreness.
 If this is the case, the sides of the reed can be lightly sanded making it narrower, alleviating the problem.

 To adjust a reed that is too wide for the mouthpiece, the saxophonist should first make a mark on the two edges of the reed with a pencil.
 Then using fine grit sandpaper, sand each side of the reed just enough to remove the pencil mark, only about two or three strokes on each side.
 When sanding, place the sandpaper on a flat surface and sand the reed by lightly pushing the reed against the sandpaper in one direction.
 When the pencil line is gone, the reed should be the correct width.
 By performing this procedure on the sides of the reed, the lower lip will avoid being cut and as an added benefit, reed response will be increased.
-No matter what the exact cause of soreness is, over a short period of time the outer area of the lower lip with toughen up allowing the saxophonist to practice for extended periods without developing a sore lip.
+No matter what the exact cause of soreness is, over a short period of time the outer area of the lower lip will toughen up allowing the saxophonist to practice for extended periods without developing a sore lip.

 Soreness of the Inside Lower Lip

 If the lower lip is sore on the inside, smooth portion just above the lower teeth, the cause is due to pressure from the lower teeth.
-Even if this pressure is minimal, soreness may still occur as small indentions are made on the under side of the lower lip by contact from the lower teeth.
-This soreness can be very frustrating to the saxophonist due to the pain experienced when practicing, a loss of practice time as the lip is allowed to heal, impeded progress, and the lack pure enjoyment when practicing and performing.
+Even if this pressure is minimal, soreness may still occur as small indentions are made on the underside of the lower lip by contact from the lower teeth.
+This soreness can be very frustrating to the saxophonist due to the pain experienced when practicing, a loss of practice time as the lip is allowed to heal, impeded progress, and the lack of pure enjoyment when practicing and performing.
 In addition, if a chronic sore lip is severe and allowed to continue over a long period of time, permanent damage to the nerves of the lower lip may result.

 Several factors that directly influence the amount of pressure exerted on the lower lip are breath support, embouchure formation, mouthpiece and reed selection, sharpness of lower teeth and braces.
 If a saxophonist is experiencing soreness and pain in this area of the lower lip, each of the four above factors should be examined first to determine if the cause of lower lip pain can be eliminated through adjustment in one of these areas and eventually remedy this problem.